tilburgsciencehub/website/README.md

 ## Automatically Running the Website

-The easiest way to run Tilburg Science Hub is by using Docker.
+The easiest and recommended way to run Tilburg Science Hub is by using Docker.

 - Install Docker and clone this repository.
 - Open the terminal at the repository's root directory and run the following commands: `docker compose build` and `docker compose up`.
 Use the flag `-d` to run `docker compose up -d` in a detached state (so you can do something else after it has started)